 To use the Control Center shortcut, go to Settings -> Control Center, then add the Accessibility Shortcuts control to the "Include" list.
 Then just long press or 3D Touch on the icon in the Control Center to bring up the menu where you can toggle Smart Invert on and off.

-Hopefully, this is just the precursor to the real Dark Mode that'll appear on the upcoming iPhone 8 since it will most likely ship with an OLED display instead of Apple's standard LCD one.
+Hopefully, this is just the precursor to the real Dark Mode that'll appear on the iPhone X since it will ship with an OLED display instead of Apple's standard LCD one.